skrodal/relay-iis-logparser/README.md

 - `presentations_hits_daily`
 - `presentations_hits_info`

-See `sql.class.php` function `RESET` for the structure of these tables.
+See `mysql.class.php` function `RESET` for the structure of these tables.

 ### Table `presentations_hits`